retina-dot-ai/docker-retina-databricks/README.md

 ### Notes:

-This builds upon the [Databricks example containers](https://github.com/databricks/containers) in order to standardize multi-language support, and use more current dependencies.
+This builds upon the [Databricks example containers](https://github.com/databricks/containers) in order to standardize multi-language support (install R by default), and use more current dependencies.